JuliaDynamics/DynamicalSystems.jl/docs/src/chaos/chaos_detection.md

 main(0.9)
 ```
-and after about two minutes you will get:
+and after about a minute you will get:
 ![Chaos detection](https://i.imgur.com/z85KBRh.png)